joshuapowell/research-tools-audio-transcription/README.md

 ### Exporting transcription from Apple Notes
 1. Follow the steps in "Transcribing existing audio files" above.
-2. Click in the "transcription text".
+2. Click the three-docs (•••) at the top of the transcription window.
-3. Select All (Command + A) text or alternatively click and drag to highlight specific section.
+3. Select Copy Transcript or Add Transcript to Note
-4. Copy (Command + C) the selected text.
-5. Paste (Command + V) text in the Notes app or other application.

 ### Transcribing existing video files
 1. Go to the Quicktime Player on your Mac.